We want your photos / match reports

-Our grounds are only one and a half miles from the city centre, in the shadows of Lansdowne Road, headquarters of the Irish Rugby Football Union and the adopted home of our National soccer team.
+Our grounds are only one and a half miles from the city centre, in the shadows of the Aviva stadium (the old Lansdowne Road), headquarters of the Irish Rugby Football Union and the adopted home of our national soccer team.

 We are surrounded by a plethora of sporting clubs and facilities, which must make the Sandymount/Ballsbridge area one of the most densely populated sporting suburbs in the world!